Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Note that CreateWorld and FreeWorld are "__global__" to be able to call them from the host code.
+Note that CreateWorld and FreeWorld are __global__ to be able to call them from the host code even if the device will execute them.

 Then we can free all the memory of the program and reset the CUDA device before exiting the main process:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++